s7g4/rust-spacecan/README.md

 - `spacecan` is a no_std crate by default, with optional `std` feature for examples and testing.
 - Uses embedded Rust crates such as `cortex-m`, `embedded-hal`, `stm32f7xx-hal`, and `bxcan`.
 - `spacecan-firmware` depends on `spacecan` and hardware abstraction layers for STM32F7 series.
+- `spacecan-virtual` depends on `spacecan` and provides a virtual implementation for testing.

 ## Additional Notes